cristianpoe/email_analyser/README.md

 Run the application: Launch the binary from your terminal.
 By default, it runs on port 5000.
 You can specify a different port using the -p option:

 _./email_analysis -p 8080_

 Open in browser: Open your web browser and navigate to http://127.0.0.1:5000 (or the port you specified) to access the tool.

+Analyze your file: Use the "Upload a raw email file" section to select a .eml file from your computer and click "Analyze Email" to generate the report.

+**Windows**

+Download the binary: Download the latest "email_analyser.exe" binary and execute.

+Open in browser: Open your web browser and navigate to http://127.0.0.1:5000 (or the port you specified) to access the tool.